An Interview with Period Corsets®: The Corset Makers For the Victoria's Secret Fashion Show

 The Victoria’s Secret Fashion Show is a hybrid between costume and fashion, bringing together talented artists from all over to create the breathtaking looks you see on the runway – whether that’s 10-foot wings, “million-dollar bras” or one-of-a-kind corsets.
 Victoria’s Secret retail lingerie is woven throughout the fashion show, and what completes the look of each themed ensemble are the custom-made pieces.
 That’s where our corsets come in.

-We’ve worked on three Victoria’s Secret Fashion Shows, and the number of corsets has varied from 5 to 10 each year.
+We’ve worked on three Victoria’s Secret Fashion Shows, and the number of corsets has varied from five to ten each year.

 Photo Credits: Jason DeCrow/ AP Victoria Secret Fashion Show 2009

 The show also featured two more Lilly under-bust corsets; one in herringbone plaid and the other in a red metallic fabric with an overlay of black lace.
 We also patterned the underbust version of our 1880s Alice corset to be worn with a Victoria’s Secret bra.
 This corset was made out of an extremely narrow, creamy silver metallic brocade fabric that was so unusually delicate and luxurious, I am certain it was a vintage kimono fabric.

 Photo Credits: Jason DeCrow/AP Victoria Secret Fashion Show 2009

 In 2010, we were fortunate to collaborate with Todd Thomas from the early development of the show.
 That year Heavenly Bodies, Tough Love, and Country were some of the design inspirations for the themed corsets, which were closer to wearable art than functional garments.